cpkb-bluezoo/jsonparser/README.md

 # jsonparser
 JSON parser and serializer for Java

+This is a tiny and efficient JSON parser and serialization library for Java.
+It takes up only 20KB, as opposed to object-mapping-based JSON parsers such as Apache Jackson (600KB), and is fast and conformant.

+Full JavaDoc documentation is included in the package, see the doc subdirectory.

 ## Parser
 The parser follows the same pattern as the SAX API for parsing XML.
 You create an implementation of the JSONContentHandler interface.